bokeh/bokeh/sphinx/source/docs/user_guide/layout.rst

 .. bokeh-plot:: docs/user_guide/examples/layout_grid.py
     :source-position: above

-For convenience you can also just pass a list of plots, and specify the number of columns you want in your grid.
+For convenience, you can also just pass a list of plots and specify the number of columns you want in your grid.
 For example,

 .. code-block:: python